Course Outline

 Introduction

-Overview of Aerial Robotics for Government
+Overview of Aerial Robotics for Government Use

-• Drones, Unmanned Aerial Vehicles (UAVs), and quadrotors
+• Drones, Unmanned Aerial Vehicles (UAVs), and quadrotors in government operations

-• Components essential for autonomous flight
+• Key components enabling autonomous flight

-• Sectors where UAVs can enhance operations
+• Sectors where UAVs can enhance public sector efficiency and effectiveness

 Modeling UAVs for Government Applications